Odense: Great Belt Bridge

-Accessibility to Odense was greatly increased when the ferry service between the two main Danish islands, Zealand and Funen, was replaced by the Great Belt Bridge – opened in 1997 for rail traffic, 1998 for road traffic.
+Accessibility to Odense was greatly increased when the ferry service between the two main Danish islands, Zealand and Funen, was replaced by the Great Belt Bridge – opened for rail traffic in 1997, for road traffic in 1998.
 When the bridge opened, it was the second longest suspension bridge in the world.
 Aarhus can be reached by train in 1 hour and 33 minutes while, thanks to the Great Belt Bridge, trains to Copenhagen can take as little as an hour and a quarter.

 Rail, bus and tram

-Odense's main railway station Odense Station lies on the line between Copenhagen and Jutland, the peninsular mainland.
+Odense's main railway station Odense Station lies on the railway line between Copenhagen and Jutland, Denmark's peninsular mainland.
 International trains connect the town with Hamburg in Germany.
 Local and regional trains link Odense to the rest of Denmark.
-A separate passenger railway, Svendborgbanen, operates between Odense and Svendborg.
+A separate passenger railway line, Svendborgbanen, operates between Odense and Svendborg.
 Formerly, railways connected Odense to most of Funen's coastal cities, but these links were closed down in the 1950s and 1960s.
 Today, these regional routes are served by buses operated by the public company FynBus, which also operates the town's municipal bus service, connecting the town's suburbs to the city centre.
-On 28 May 2022, Odense’s new tram line entered service.
+On 28 May 2022, Odense's new tram line entered service.
 A 14.5 km double-track line runs from Tarup in the northwest to the station, Syddansk Universitet, a hospital, and Hjallese in the south, with 26 stops.
 Possible extensions are under consideration.

 Road

-By road, Odense connects to Zealand and Jutland with the Funish Motorway (Fynske Motorvej), a section of the E20, and to Svendborg on the southern part of Funen by way of the Svendborg Motorway (Svendborgmotorvejen), which comprises the Danish Route 9.
+By road, Odense connects to Zealand and Jutland with the Funen Motorway (Fynske Motorvej), a section of the E20, and to Svendborg on the southern part of Funen by way of the Svendborg Motorway (Svendborgmotorvejen), which comprises the Danish national road 9.
 Other, smaller routes connect Odense to the rest of Funen, with direct links to all coastal towns.

-In 2015 plannings were established on Denmark's first Diverging diamond interchange (DDI), called "Dynamisk Ruderanlæg", upgrading the diamond interchange number 52 on Fynske Motorvej (E20), crossing the roadways of Assesvej by following the American design of DDIs at 55.361287°N 10.344932°E On 17 September 2017, the redesigned interchange opened for traffic.
+In 2015 plannings were established on Denmark's first Diverging diamond interchange (DDI), called "Dynamisk Ruderanlæg", upgrading the diamond interchange number 52 on Fynske Motorvej (E20), crossing the roadways of Assensvej by following the American design of DDIs at 55.361287°N 10.344932°E On 17 September 2017, the redesigned interchange opened for traffic.
 Computer aided simulation and land usage resulted the DDI as the adequate solution.